chaudharydeepak/urlshortner/README.md

 #
 ###### Key Learnings
 - Startup time ~ 0.55seconds vs ~4.5seconds subjective to machine.
-- The Generated image is around 182M [using buildpacks] and ~148M [native image plugin] vs 30M executable jar [ofcourse JVM is exposed outside of the jar on running machine].
+- The Generated image is around 182M [using buildpacks] vs ~148M [native image plugin] vs 30M executable jar [ofcourse JVM is exposed outside of the jar on running machine].
 - Startup time is almost instantaneous - but build time is significantly higher - which possibly will improve over time as the project matures.
 - Not all Spring modules /projects are supported yet - for ex. developer tools / AOP support missing [03/25] - things in motion already.
 - Need significant RAM on the machine to play with Native support in the first place.